-The appellant argued that the prosecution did not prove the case beyond reasonable doubt and the magistrate convicted him basing on the evidence from the victim.
-The prosecution submitted that the case was proved beyond reasonable doubt using the witnesses including the victim.
+The appellant in his defence argued that the prosecution did not prove the case beyond reasonable doubt and the magistrate convicted him basing on the evidence from the victim.
+On the other hand, the prosecution submitted that the case was proved beyond reasonable doubt using the witnesses including the victim.
 There is no doubt that a prosecution case must, as the law is, be proved beyond reasonable doubt.
-This in simple, means that the prosecution evidence must be strong to leave no doubt to the criminal liability of an accused person.
+In my view, this in simple, means that the prosecution evidence must be strong to leave no doubt to the criminal liability of an accused person.

 Before, answering the above issues, it is pertinent to consider one of the key elements of an offence of rape which is the main root of this case.
-While the prosecution in their submission argued that the best evidence for rape comes from the victim so long as there is prove of penetration, the appellant in his grounds of appeal submitted that in our case the element of penetration and offence of rape have not been proved by PW4 and the prosecution.
-Indeed, the law that is the Penal Code, Cap 16 is very clear on the ingredients of an offence of rape.
+While the prosecution in their submission argued that the best evidence for rape comes from the victim so long as there is prove of penetration, the appellant in his grounds of appeal submitted that in our case the element of penetration and offence of rape have not been proved by prosecution.
+Indeed, the law that is the Penal Code, Cap 16 is very clear on the ingredients of an offence of rape or unnatural offence.
 In this regard the most relevant provision is section 130 (4).
 Under section 130 (4) (a) of the Penal Code, Cap 16 [R.E 2002], as observed also by the court in Mahona Sele versus Republic Criminal Appeal No. 188 of 2008 (unreported) that penetration is an essential ingredient of the offence.
 It is the position of law and from various authorities through court cases that the main evidence for an offence of unnatural offence or rape, is the evidence from the victim.
 It has also been clearly stated by the court from some decided cases that the main and best evidence in rape case which is similar to our case is the evidence from the victim.

 However, it is the duty of prosecution to prove the criminal cases such as rape beyond reasonable doubt by proving to the court that the victim was actually raped by the accused and there was penetration.
 The legal position is that the evidence must be clear and credible without leaving any doubt that would lead to injustice to the innocent accused.
-This can also be reflected from the case of AINEA GIDEON VERSUS REPUBLIC, CRIMINAL APPEAL NO. 183 OF 2008, where the court held that:-
+This can also be reflected from the case of AINEA GIDEON VERSUS REPUBLIC, CRIMINAL APPEAL NO. 183 OF 2008,where the court held that:-

-"...
-In order to establish the offence of rape, the following elements have to be proved:-

-- 1. That there was penetration;

-- 2. That there was lack of consent; and

-- 3. That it was the appellant who committed the act."
+- "...
+In order to establish the offence of rape, the following elements have to be proved:- - 1.
+That there was penetration; - 2.
+That there was lack of consent; and - 3.
+That it was the appellant who committed the act."

 To finally answer the issues as to whether the prosecution has proved the case beyond reasonable doubt, I will revert to evidence relied by the prosecution.
 As rightly submitted by the learned State attorney, Ms. Catherine that the main evidence in rape case, is the evidence for the victim and the records clearly show that the Victim and other witnesses clearly testified that the victim was actually raped by the appellant.
-The Victim at page 20 and 21 of the proceedings clearly stated how she was sodomized by the appellant.
-The victim at page 20 states that;